Create a RAG Application

 - Retrieve the matched documents and use their text to ensure that the chatbot provides an appropriate answer.

-OpenAI has several embedding models, and MongoDB proposes the Vector Search Index to efficiently search in a database for documents where embeddings are similar in meaning to our question.
+OpenAI has several embedding models (that can be also deployed using Azure AI Foundry), and MongoDB proposes the Vector Search Index to efficiently search in a database for documents where embeddings are similar in meaning to our question.

 1. Install the required applications

-We start a new project by creating two applications: the API Documentation Aggregator and the AI RAG Chat.
+From a new project, you will create two applications: the API Documentation Aggregator and the AI RAG Chat.

 To begin, navigate to the design section and click on Applications in the sidebar.
 Then, select Create new Application.